Procedures are essential for making your business as efficient as possible.

 How Do You Test an SOP Before Implementation?

-New SOPs should be tested by having someone unfamiliar with the process follow them exactly as written.
-It’s like having a friend proofread your writing – they’ll catch things you missed because you’re too close to the work.
-This testing phase helps identify unclear instructions or missing steps.
+New SOPs need to be trialed by asking someone not familiar with the task to follow them verbatim.
+It’s similar to getting a friend to proofread your writing — she’ll catch things you missed, because you’re way too close to the work.
+This dry run also helps to find any ambiguous or omitted instructions.

 Can SOPs Be Too Detailed?